astroprofsmith/intromodern.github.io/_sources/c11electric.md

 For the rest of this book up to this point, when we wanted to see what would happen to some quantity when measured in a reference frame in relative motion, we cast the quantity in question as a four-vector and performed a Lorentz transformation.
-We can't do that, here, because $\vec{E}$ and $\vec{B}$ together have six components, which don't easily fit into a four-vector.
+We can't do that here, because $\vec{E}$ and $\vec{B}$ together have six components, which don't easily fit into a four-vector.
 We need some way to deal with these fields, and we need to *use* the Lorentz transformation,